dmd-program/art-design-course-resources/portfolio-tips.md

 * **Documenting physcial works or events:** definitely get a tripod, and if recording audio, get a microphone.
 See video and audio pages for more.
 * **Edit a short trailer:** It's good to have lots of footage to draw from, but juries, hiring boards, and online audiences don't want to watch a twenty minute movie.
 Edit a 1-2 minute video that shows the gist of your work.
 This goes for documentation of physcial work or digital time-based or interactive work.
 * **Record a tour of screen-based work:** Use Quicktime or other screen recording apps to record yourself navigating websites/apps/games/coding projects and the like.
 You can always edit it down later.
-* **Add a soundtrack:** Silent videos can be boring, so consider adding some nice intrumental or ambient music from the [Free Music Archive](https://freemusicarchive.org/)
+* **Add a soundtrack:** Silent videos can be boring, so consider adding some nice instrumental or ambient music from the [Free Music Archive](https://freemusicarchive.org/)

 #### Reels